All Episodes

 You know what I'm saying?

-Like you, it is affected you.
+Like, it has affected you.

 You're one out of eight people who know somebody who's been murdered.